Benex254/FastAnime/README.md

 # Auto select the anime provider results with fuzzyfind.
 # Note this wont always be correct.But 99% of the time will be.
 auto_select=True

+# the format of downloaded anime and trailer
+# based on yt-dlp format and passed directly to it
+# learn more by looking it up on their site
+# only works for downloaded anime if server=gogoanime
+# since its the only one that offers different formats
+# the others tend not to
+format=best[height<=1080]/bestvideo[height<=1080]+bestaudio/best # default

 [general]
 preferred_language = romaji  # Display language (options: english, romaji)